Resident Information & Guidelines

 Participants may sign up individually or in groups for one to four weeks.
-Four bedrooms are upstairs and one isdownstairs.
-Double beds are in all but one bedroom and it has twin beds.
+Four bedrooms are upstairs and one is downstairs.
 A desk or writing table is provided for each room.
 Two bathrooms are upstairs and one is downstairs.
 The bathrooms have both showers and claw-foot bathtubs.
 There is both central heating & air conditioning at the house.
-The retreat has room for three to five independent writers.
-Group size could range from 7-10, depending on sleeping arrangements.
+The retreat has room for three to six independent writers in residence.
+Group event sizes range from 7-12 people, depending on sleeping and bath arrangements.

 There is a large living room with ample comfortable sitting.
 A smaller parlor is upstairs which has a writing table, comfortable chairs as well as a sleeper sofa.
 The large country kitchen is fully equipped and has the original oak table – a great place to gather.
 The kitchen door swings open into a large formal dining room, which can also be used for meetings as well as non-formal meals!
 Groups may decide to join forces in cooking and dine together at night.
 Evenings offer opportunities for reading to each other and creating supportive critique sessions.

 The house has expansive wrap-around porches both upstairs and downstairs.
 Numerous rocking chairs and a porch swing are available for use.
 There are tables set up on the porches near electrical outlets so writers can work outside in nice weather.
 There is also a screened-in area off the kitchen where writers can work.

 On occasion the Bowers House hosts readings, concerts, art shows and workshops that are open to the public.
 Residents are invited to attend.